 I am trying to be a 50-state marathon runner, and I am getting close.
 I just ran my 50th marathon last weekend.
 I am also a coach.
 That is a big part of who I am too.
 A few years back, I let the running slide, and I put on a little bit of weight.
 I was not feeling very good about things.
 I had ended a long-term relationship end and my father had passed away.
 At that time, I had many stressors come up and had a really difficult period.
 I was rundown, had less energy, and was not as mentally healthy.
 I decided to rededicate myself over the next few months.
 At 35 pounds lighter and with lower blood pressure, I am back to running.
 It has helped me.
 The two pictures on the right show a happier person.
 In the far right picture, this is when I ran the Pikes Peak Marathon a couple years back.
 It really helped me get back on the right track.

-The last person I am going to highlight is Staff Sergeant Todd Domerese and he is my brother-in-law.
-I am very proud of him.
+The last person I am going to highlight is Staff Sergeant Todd Domerese (see Figure 4).
+He is my brother-in-law and I am very proud of him.

 Figure 4.
 Staff Sergeant Todd Domerese.